-Q: Are there other ways that data is sometimes used that customers don’t always think of?
+Q: Are there other ways that author or submitter data is sometimes used that customers don’t always think of?

 Q: What about data quality?
-How can we ensure an author provides a completed, high-quality submission?
+How can we ensure an author or speaker provides a complete submission?

 John: It’s all about the fields you use on your submission form.
 You have to break up data into smaller pieces.
 Otherwise five people will fill out the same field five different ways.